Sprungles/dre_TWRP/README.md

+# NOTE:

+If you need to convert to OEM, use the TMOtoOEMConversion document (all credits go to scanman0) and follow the directions EXACTLY as written.
+You will want a backup so you don't have to restore via the MSMTool later down the line.

 # Device Tree for OnePlus Nord N200 5G NA unlocked variant (dre9) for TWRP

 The OnePlus Nord N200 5G (codenamed _"dre9"_) is a budget smartphone from